 Though legal recreational cannabis has made blunts and vape pens a part of the mainstream cultural lexicon in some states, there still remain pockets of the population who are uncomfortable around cannabis use.
 Unfortunately for many weed-loving brides and grooms, those pockets can make their way onto your guest list.

 But just because you have a mixed bag attending your wedding doesn’t mean you have to give up your dream of puffing away between dances.
-Here’s how to incorporate your favorite plant into your favorite day…while considering your more buttoned-up guests.
+Here’s how to incorporate your favorite plant into your favorite day for the weed wedding of your dreams…while staying considerate your more buttoned-up guests.
 Looking at you, Aunt Ruth!

 Build a flower fort

-Jamie Lee McCormick is the owner of The Flower Daddy, a Los Angeles-based floral design company that specializes in incorporating cannabis into events.
+Jamie Lee McCormick is the owner of The Flower Daddy, a Los Angeles-based floral design company that specializes in incorporating cannabis into events and weed weddings.
 Though McCormick also designs traditional weddings, he estimates that around half of his brides or grooms want to incorporate cannabis in some capacity.
 Discretion is a concern for many of the clients he consults with.

 Smoking lounges, says McCormick, are ideal for couples seeking subtlety.
 They can be set up a bit away from the main reception.
 At the principal’s wedding, says McCormick, “If people found it, they found it, and if they didn’t, they didn’t.”
 The lounges, he says, often function much in the same way an alcohol bar would; people tend to smoke and then get back to the party.